-The facades of several of the University's structures were lit red for this observance, including the Main Building, the Santisimo Rosario Parish Church, the Arch of the Centuries, the UST Hospital, and the Bl.
+The facades of several of the University's structures were lit red for this observance, including the Main Building, the Santisimo Rosario Parish Church, the Arch of the Centuries, the UST Hospital. and the Bl.
 Buenaventura Garcia Paredes.
 O.P.
 Building.

 Red Wednesday is an annual Church event initiated by Aid to the Church in Need (ACN), a papal charity for persecuted Christians.
 For this year, its theme was "Red without fear: A Church journeying as one."
-The 2021 commemoration blends the observance of two recent events within the Catholic community, the 500 years of Christianity in the Philippines and the preparation toward the Synod of Bishops in 2023.
+The 2021 commemoration blends the observance of two recent events within the Catholic community, the 500 years of Christianity in the Philippines and the preparation toward the Synod of Bishops accept whatever happens because this is part and parcel of our life as Christians."